Information: Treehouse Hardware

 When properly installed, our treehouse hardware provides a safe, sustainable, and strong support system for your treehouse without causing irreparable damage to the trees.
 Investing in quality, specialized hardware is essential for creating an enduring foundation for your treehouse.

 In most of our treehouse builds, we install heavy-limb hardware, as we are typically building large-scale treehouses with extensive square footage and weight.
-For DIY-ers building a modest backyard treehouse, standard-limb hardware will usually be adequate.
+For DIY-ers building a modest backyard treehouse, Tree Fort or standard-limb hardware will usually be adequate.

 Please note that all hardware returns are subject to a 10% restocking fee.

 For in-depth information on best practices for treehouse-building, we recommend you read our Treehouse Instructional Guide.

 For our tips on hardware installation and building practices, we recommend watching these tutorial videos:

 - What is a TAB?
 (Treehouse Attachment Bolt)